MichalPiaskowski/My-courses/README.md

 # My-courses
-This is list of all courses I participated in.
+This is list of all courses I participated in and project I created thus far.